 Mike has also taught at the American Institute on Political and Economic Systems in Prague and at the Bologna Center of the Johns Hopkins University School of Advanced International Studies in Italy.
 He was Academic Advisor to the award winning educational website for the PBS/WGBH series, The Commanding Heights: The Battle for the World Economy.
 He is a trustee of the University of Puget Sound.

 Mike earned the B.A. degree in Economics and Mathematics from the University of Puget Sound and the M.S. and Ph.D. degrees in Economics from Purdue University.

-- Extreme Wine: Searching the World for the Best, the Worst,. the Outrageously Cheap, the Insanely Overpriced and the Undiscovered.
-(Rowman & Littlefield, October 2013).
+- Extreme Wine: Searching the World for the Best, the Worst, the Outrageously Cheap, the Insanely Overpriced and the Undiscovered.
+(Rowman & Littlefield, 2013, paperback 2015).

 - Wine Wars: The Curse of the Blue Nun, the Miracle of Two Buck Chuck and the Revenge of the Terroirists.
 (Rowman & Littlefield, 2011, paperback 2012).

 - Globaloney 2.0: The Crash of 2008 and the Future of Globalization.
 (Rowman & Littlefield, 2010).